MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/production-deployment.md

 ###  Microsoft Defender ATP service backend IP range

-If you network devices don't support the URLs white-listed in the prior section, you can use the following information.
+If you network devices don't support the URLs listed in the prior section, you can use the following information.

 Microsoft Defender ATP is built on Azure cloud, deployed in the following regions: